 It is always a delightful experience to cook with fresh herbs.
-The aroma and flavor of fresh herbs are quite different from dried herbs.
+The aroma and flavor of fresh herbs are pretty different from dried herbs.
 Dried herbs are more potent than fresh herbs.
-The ratio of fresh herbs to dried herbs is 1 tablespoon to 1 teaspoon.
+The ratio of fresh herbs to dried herbs is one tablespoon to 1 teaspoon.

 The storing of fresh herbs depends on when you plan on using them.
-The best way to store fresh herbs that you will be using soon is to:
+The best way to keep fresh herbs that you will be using soon is to: